How to 3D Print? The Beginner’s Guide to 3D Printing

 Step 2: Slice the Model

 Next, you need to slice the model.
-This means converting it into printer instructions using slicing software like Cura.
+This involves converting the design into printer instructions using slicing software like Cura.

 Step 3: Print the Object